kubernetes/ingress-nginx/docs/user-guide/monitoring.md

 - If prometheus is not installed, then you can install from [here](https://artifacthub.io/packages/helm/prometheus-community/kube-prometheus-stack)

-### Configure NGINX Ingress controller
+### Re-configure NGINX Ingress controller

-- The controller should be configured for exporting metrics.
-This requires 3 configurations to the controller.
+- The Ingress NGINX controller needs to be reconfigured for exporting metrics.
+This requires 3 additional configurations to the controller.
 These configurations are :
   ```
   controller.metrics.enabled=true
   controller.metrics.serviceMonitor.enabled=true